Skip to main content

 The UC San Diego Library subscribes to several newspaper databases.
 These databases search newspapers beyond what you might find in Google News.
 In most cases, full-text articles are available.

-To access these databases from off-campus, you will need to configure your computer.
+To access these databases from off-campus, you will need to

 Access World News